-Residential VPN: Why it is better for Netflix and Poker
+Residential VPN: Why it is better for Online TV and Social Media

 Everyone around the world knows about VPN services.
 People all over have been using VPNs for quite a few years now.
 In recent years, the popularity of VPNs has surged, making everyone familiar with the general working of the service.
 However, there’s one thing that people don’t much know about yet, and that is Residential VPN services.
 When you take a look at it, you will understand just why it is much better than a traditional VPN service.